 However, in Virginia, the statute of limitations is two years from the date of the truck accident for personal injuries, five years for property damage, and two years from the date of the victim’s death if the person died due to injuries from the accident.

 Though most states have two and three-year statutes of limitations for personal injury filings, sometimes those time frames have specific limitations when it comes to motor vehicle accidents.
-Having a personal injury attorney who can help you navigate these deadlines will give you peace of mind as well as ensure you do not risk missing your opportunity to file a lawsuit.
+Having a personal injury attorney with experience in truck accident lawsuits who can help you navigate these deadlines will give you peace of mind as well as ensure you do not risk missing your opportunity to file a lawsuit.

 The important caveat to understand is that the statute of limitations in your state may not be all-encompassing of your claim.